MORPHO-ANATOMICAL AND PHYSICOCHEMICAL EVALUATION OF GARCINIA PEDUNCULATA ROXB. EX. BUCH.-HAM.HTML Full Text

 - Khandelwal KR: Practical Pharmacognosy.
 Nirali Prakashan, Pune, India, Edition 16th, 2006.

-- Pratt RJ and Chase CR: Fluorescence of powdered vegetable drug with particular reference to development of a system of identification.
+- Pratt RJ and Chase CR: Fluorescence of powdered vegetable drug with particular reference to the development of a system of identification.
 J Am Pharm Assoc 1949; 38: 324-333.

 - Kumar SV, Sanghai DB, Rao CM and Shreedhara CS: Histological and physiochemical standardization of Melia azedarach bark.
 Asian Pac J Trop Biomed 2012; S2: 84-89.